Drinking water quality · 2024

 +Which contaminants exceed federal limits in West Covina, CA tap water?

-4 contaminants in West Covina, CA's 2024 report sit at or above the federal limit: Specific Conductance (420.0× the limit); Total Dissolved Solids (253.0× the limit); Boron (140.0× the limit); Combined Radium (16.4× the limit).
+One contaminant in West Covina, CA's 2024 report sits at or above the federal limit: PFOA (1.0× the limit).
 The EPA enforces these limits against the regulated reporting statistic — typically a running annual average or 90th percentile — not a one-off sample spike.

 +What is the worst contaminant in West Covina, CA tap water?

-The contaminant with the highest measured value relative to its federal limit in the 2024 report is Specific Conductance, at 420.0× the federal threshold.
-It belongs to the physical & aggregate family of contaminants.
+The contaminant with the highest measured value relative to its federal limit in the 2024 report is PFOA, at 1.0× the federal threshold.
+It belongs to the pfas ("forever chemicals") family of contaminants.

 +Where does the data on this page come from?